awsdocs/aws-kms-developer-guide/doc_source/importing-keys.md

 ## Permissions for importing key material<a name="importing-keys-permissions"></a>

 To create and manage KMS keys with imported key material, the user needs permission for the operations in this process\.
 You can provide the `kms:GetParametersForImport`, `kms:ImportKeyMaterial`, and `kms:DeleteImportedKeyMaterial` permissions in the key policy when you create the KMS key\.
-The `kms:ImportKeyMaterial` permission is not included in the default permissions for key administrators, so you need to add it manually\.
+In the AWS KMS console, these permissions are added automatically for key administrators when you create a key with an **External** key material origin\.

 To create KMS keys with imported key material, the principal needs the following permissions\.
 + [kms:CreateKey](customer-managed-policies.md#iam-policy-example-create-key) \(IAM policy\)